Fasenra (benralizumab) for ANCA-associated vasculitis

 Fasenra was given as one 30 mg injection every four weeks and Nucala as three 100 mg injections every four weeks.
 Patients could continue their standard-of-care treatment, and oral glucocorticoids could be tapered from week 4 onward, at the discretion of the investigator.

 The study’s main goal was to determine if Fasenra was at least not inferior to Nucala at inducing disease remission at both weeks 36 and 48.
-This was assessed through the proportion of patients who achieved remission, defined as a Birmingham Vasculitis Activity Score of 0 (no symptoms) while taking 4 mg/day or less of oral glucocorticoids.
+This was assessed through the proportion of patients who achieved remission, defined as a Birmingham Vasculitis Activity Score of zero (no symptoms) while taking 4 mg/day or less of oral glucocorticoids.

 Secondary goals included remission duration, time to first relapse, relapse rates, changes in disease severity and activity, and the proportion of patients able to reduce their corticosteroid dose.
 Other measures included side effects and the number of hospitalizations and emergency care visits related to EGPA.